susanBuck/notes/05_Laravel/01_Composer_Setup.md

 ## Install Composer on Windows

-First things first: **make sure you are logged into Windows as a user with Administrator privileges**.
+*Before digging into these instructions, confirm you're logged into Windows as a user with **Administrator privileges**.
+This can generally be configured via Control Panel > User Accounts.
+However, it may vary across different Windows versions and you may have to search around Google for further guidance.*

 ### Check PHP for CL
 Composer is a PHP command line tool.
 Given that, before you install Composer on Windows, you'll need to get your configurations right for running PHP from command line.